olliekrk/Elevators/README.md

 - If the queue is empty, put this request as the first in the queue

 Otherwise search for a first sequence of requests in the queue, in which the elevator:
--  A) Passes the requested floor.
-If such sequence was found, then put the request in the queue so that elevator won't pass requested floor but will stop there
+- A.1.
+Passes the requested floor.
+- A.2.
+If such sequence was found, then put the request in the queue so that elevator won't pass requested floor but will stop there and let off the passengers
--  B) Moves towards the requested floor but then changes its direction to the opposite.
+- B.1.
+Moves towards the requested floor in requested direction but then changes its direction to the opposite.
+- B.2.
 If such sequence was found put the request in the queue before direction change occurs.

 If there are no such sequences, then simply add requested floor at the end of a queue.